 In 1988 HIV/AIDS was a dirty word (and still is today).
-People were afraid; families disowned one another for contracting the disease.
-Kathy embraced her family.
-She took in her sister and her infant daughter Clarice, both of whom had AIDS.
+People were afraid; families disowned individuals for contracting the disease.
+However, Kathy embraced her family.
+She took in her sister and her infant daughter, Clarice, both of whom had AIDS.

 During the short year her sister lived with Kathy, they struggled to find support groups for families raising children with AIDS.
 Before they found a support group her sister died.
 Kathy adopted Clarice and her mom took an early retirement to help raise Clarice because no one would care for a child with AIDS.

-Kathy and her mom, Harriet, continued to look for a support group for raising children with AIDS in the Denver area but failed to find one specific to their need.
-So they started their own in February1992, with the first meeting at Children’s Hospital.
-Four families attended, three families had children infected with HIV, and one family with young children had a parent infected.
-From this initial meeting it was identified there was a need for an uplifting support group for families raising children infected and affected with HIV/AIDS.
+Kathy and her mom, Harriet, continued to look for a support group for raising children with AIDS in the Denver area but failed to find one specific to their needs.
+So they started their own in February 1992, the first meeting was at Children’s Hospital.
+Four families attended, three families had children infected with HIV, and one family with young children had an infected parent.
+This initial meeting identified there was a need for an uplifting support group for families raising children infected and affected with HIV.

 This support group turned into a nonprofit called Angels Unaware.
-The name came from Harriet who said she thought children with AIDS looked like angels and they were unaware of their illness while they lived their lives with grace and happiness.
-Kathy took the lead role guiding the support group, submitting the documents turning it into nonprofit, producing monthly newsletters, coordinating monthly support group meetings, recruiting a board of directors and fundraising.
+The name came from Harriet who said she thought children with AIDS looked like angels, and that they were unaware of their illness while they lived their lives with grace and happiness.
+Kathy took the lead role guiding the support group, submitting the documents turning it into nonprofit, producing monthly newsletters, coordinating monthly support group meetings, recruiting a board of directors, and fundraising.

 In April 1994, Raymond Peña died at 4 years of age from an AIDS related illness.
-Through our grieving Raymond’s adopted mom Barb, Kathy and two other volunteers developed a free family camp for Angels Unaware families called Camp Ray-Ray.
+Through grieving his loss, Raymond’s adopted mom Barb, Kathy, and two other volunteers developed a free family camp for Angels Unaware families called Camp Ray-Ray.

-Angels Unaware has helped over 150 families heal over the past decade.
-We are a non-profit agency run 100% by volunteers who work with children and families infected or affected by HIV/AIDS, with the primary goal to improve quality of life for those families.
+Angels Unaware has helped over 300 families heal over the past three decades.
+We are a non-profit agency run 100% by volunteers who work with children and families impacted by HIV/AIDS, with the primary goal to improve quality of life for those families.

-Eligibility for a family to participate in our events is based upon a child in the immediate family who is infected or affected by HIV/AIDS.
+Eligibility for a family to participate in our events is based upon a child, under the age of 24, living in the immediate family who has someone living with HIV.